A circle of support is shaped by the person supported, but in general has the following characteristics:

 - The circle consists of people in the person’s life and volunteers;

-- The circle aims to support the focus person and their family to manage challenges and transitions in their life;
+- The circle aims to support the person and their family to manage challenges and transitions in their life;

-- The circle helps the focus person to achieve their goals, try new hobbies, and to make meaningful social connections;
+- The circle helps the person to achieve their goals, try new hobbies, and to make meaningful social connections;

 - An Equal Futures Project Coordinator organises and attends circle meetings.